SCAlabUnical/semantic-preserving-summarization/README.md

 Opinion-rich corpora such as product reviews, hotel evaluations, and political discussions often contain:

-- large volumes of redundant text,
+- large amounts of redundant text,
 - imbalanced distributions of viewpoints,
 - minority opinions that are easily overlooked.